VoIP Resources VoIP Fundamentals VoIP Glossary

 Hold music gained mainstream popularity in the early aughts.
 As cell phone customization became more of a focus, ringback tones gained popularity.
 People carefully chose the song to play in lieu of ringtones for incoming calls.
 It was a chance to control the call experience and showcase your personality before you even said hello.
 By the time the first US national carrier offered ringback tones in 2004, it was a multibillion-dollar industry.

 People don’t like going on hold, but you knew that.
-Funny, considering the early telephone users had to wait to be connected anyway, but now we expect an immediate connection.
 Think back a couple of decades to the dial-up era.
 You probably remember the time it took for AOL to connect—and the sounds that went with it.
 Now, a web page that takes more than a few seconds to load is inexcusable.

-Hold music keeps your callers distracted from the wait, although it should not be considered a fix for long queue times.
+A music stream keeps your callers distracted from the wait, although it should not be considered a fix for long call queue times.
+And there are several other ways music shapes how customers perceive your business:

 No one calls customer support to chit chat.
 They call because they have a problem and are likely irritated enough to get on the phone and ask about it.
 Odds are they’re not alone, so there’s a bit of a wait before your team can answer.
 If you were answering support calls, what would you want your frustrated customer listening to in the moments before you pick up?